-Climate change poses a significant threat to wildlife across the globe, altering habitats, disrupting sources, and shifting climate patterns.
+Climate change poses a significant threat to wildlife across the globe, altering habitats, disrupting food sources, and shifting climate patterns.
 As these changes become more pronounced, it is crucial to develop and implement effective adaptation strategies to ensure the survival and resilience of wildlife populations.

 Understanding the Impact of Climate Change on Wildlife